Traktormaster/kafka-tr-issue-201011/README.md

 # Running the demo
 1. Clone the repository and setup a python environment with the tools of your choice.
 The dependencies can be installed from the `requirements.txt`.
-2. Prepare a Kafka broker for testing with several topics for testing, which all have a single partition.
+2. Prepare a Kafka broker for testing with two topics for testing, which all have a single partition.
-**For each run of the script be sure to use brand new topics.**
+The demo uses a static default string for the group_id so the topics can be re-used and only the new messages will be processed by every consumer.

 ### Serial demo example
 ```